Forest Service, USDA.

 Affected Public: Timber sale purchasers, or their representatives, who are affected by recomputations of the small business share of timber sales.

 Estimated Annual Number of Responses per Respondent: 2.

 All comments received in response to this notice, including names and addresses when provided, will be a matter of public record.
-Comments will be summarized and included in the submission request for Office of Management and Budget approval.
+Comments will be summarized and included in the submission request provided to the Office of Management and Budget for approval.

 End Supplemental Information

 Assistant Director, Forest & Rangeland Management and Vegetation Ecology, National Forest System.